Lecture: “Marble from Occitania in the Decorations of Versailles”

 • Location:

-The next event in the 2019 series “Thursday lectures” will be led by Suzanne Raynaud, senior lecturer at the University of Montpellier and researcher at the Geosciences Laboratory (CNRS – University of Montpellier).
+The next event in the 2019 series “Thursday Lectures” will be led by Suzanne Raynaud, associate professor at the University of Montpellier and researcher at the Geosciences Laboratory (CNRS – University of Montpellier).

 Marble is a noble material that has been used since ancient times to build and decorate palaces and monuments.
-At Versailles, drawing inspiration from antiquity and mythology, Louis XIV used it profusely.
-He commissioned Colbert to explore the kingdom and the Mediterranean basin and to identify the wealth of marble stones and quarries.
+At Versailles, drawing inspiration from antiquity and mythology, Louis XIV used it extensively.
+He commissioned Colbert to survey the kingdom and the Mediterranean basin and identify the region’s marble deposits and quarries.

-Quarries in the south and the Pyrenees are identified and selected for the production of marble with exceptional colors, veining, and quality.
+Quarries in the South and the Pyrenees are identified and selected for the production of marble with exceptional color, veining, and quality.

-Suzanne Raynaud is co-author, with René Fabre, of the book Versailles et les marbres d’Occitanie (Versailles and the Marbles of Occitania) – Editions du Pounjadou.
+Suzanne Raynaud is the co-author, along with René Fabre, of the book *Versailles and the Marbles of Occitania* – published by Editions du Pounjadou.

-This book reveals the incredible richness and harmony of the marble compositions created for Louis XIV, as well as the origin of the stone's colors and patterns.
+This book reveals the incredible richness and harmony of the marble compositions created for Louis XIV, as well as the origins of the stone’s colors and patterns.

-The University of Montpellier, with its eight faculties, two schools, six institutes, and 78 research facilities, boasts a wealth of teachers andProfessors a wide variety of fields of study.
+With its eight faculties, two schools, six institutes, and 78 research centers, the University of Montpellier is home to a wealth of faculty members andProfessors a wide range of academic disciplines.

-It wanted to highlight them and make them accessible to as many people as possible by offering a series of lectures.
+The university sought to highlight their work and make it accessible to as many people as possible by organizing a series of lectures.

 Upcoming events: